 As we stated with the ugly debt statistics above, that most people live a life full of debt.
 So, if you choose debt free living, then you must not settle for overspending and using credit or debt as an option.
 Even if you use a credit card, that is fine as long as you pay it off in full each month.

 This is where the comparison trap becomes a problem with debt free living.

 Becoming debt free means you are swimming upstream against the current or societal norms.
 That means it will be more difficult than following the flow (in this case living in debt).

 So, you must mentally prepare yourself and your household that it is okay to live differently.

-In our household to explain this concept, we emphasis on vacations all of the things we don’t do in order to travel.
+In our household to explain this concept, we emphasize on vacations all of the things we don’t do in order to travel.
 Guess what?
 The kids caught on fast and stopped asking for things all-the-time.
-They are still kids trying to define their line of a want vs. a need and will still ask for things once in awhile.
+They are still kids trying to define their line of “want vs. need” and will still ask for things once in a while.
 But, they quickly come around when posed the question if they prefer to live differently (AKA travel more often).

 Be Different Task: Determine areas you are okay living differently.
 Pick your battles.
 Learn to say no. Put your choices first.

 - Avoid the Trap of Lifestyle Creep and Reach Financial Freedom

 - 35 Ways You Wasted Money This Year